ZakHollows/PC-build-and-troubleshooting/README.md

 - Cause - Fan hub RGB connection was 3 pin, Motherboard requires 4 pin
 - Fix - connect RESET SW wire from case into fan hub.
 Minimal functionality to adjust lighting with no hazards of mismatched connectors
 ## SSD mismatch
-- Cause - Motherboard SSD slot only supports PCIe 3.0, can fit PCIe 4.0 SSDs but not at thier speeds
+- Cause - Motherboard SSD slot only supports PCIe 3.0, can fit PCIe 4.0 SSDs but not at those speeds
 - Fix - Aquired correct SSD with correct sized screws for installation, and additional heatsink

 # Photos